SAP-samples/teched2022-DA261/exercises/business_app_studio/ex2/README.md

     ![](images/log-in.png)

-    >In the example below, notice that the API endpoint is slightly different (us10-001 instead of us10) and would need to be updated in the wizard.
+    >In the example below, notice that the API endpoint is slightly different (us10-001 instead of us10) and hence the endpoint value in the above wizard would need to be updated to use the correct endpoint value.
+Also make sure that there is not a space before or after the URL.
     >
     >![](images/API-endpoint.png)
     >